Collaboration, creativity and connection > Lucidity

 Essential ingredients for a productive and happy working life.

-When it comes to connection and hybrid and flexible working in the aftermath of the pandemic, no one has it nailed*.
+When it comes to connection and hybrid and flexible working, I’m not convinced that anyone has it nailed* (yet).
 We’re all experimenting.
 Some people are back to the office full time, others have a rota, and some organisations don’t have an office anymore.
 Some people have to show up a couple of times a week, others are completely remote.
 Some people love working from home and the flexibility it offers, others miss the noise and social part of office life.

 Everyone is different and perhaps that’s why there is no single right way for organisations to operate.
 It’s finding the best fit for meeting the objectives of the organisation and the individuals that work there.